 To quickly find a fresh fruit or vegetable, simply add the word raw to your fruit or vegetable, e.g. raw orange.
 Another special word is cooked, which can be added to vegetables, meats etc.

-Tips for Finding Food article helps finding fruit, veggies, meats, fish/seafood, poultry, grains and pasta (and their cooked variations).
+Tips for Finding Basic and Staple Food Items article helps finding fruit, veggies, meats, fish/seafood, poultry, grains and pasta (and their cooked variations).

 MyNetDiary remembers the foods you have logged before and shows up to 5 recent matching food at the top of the result list (highlighted with blue color):